Skip to content

 • SEC Regulation S-P: Permission controls that restrict access to consumer financial information support privacy safeguards.
 Copilot amplifies the impact of any permission gaps on consumer data protection.

-• FINRA Rule 3110: Supervisory systems must account for information access patterns.
-Copilot changes how users discover information, making permission accuracy critical for maintaining supervisory boundaries.
+• FINRA Rule 3110 (supervisory systems and WSPs): Supervisory systems and written supervisory procedures must account for information access patterns.
+Copilot changes how users discover information, making permission accuracy relevant to maintaining supervisory controls.

 Control Description